davidtheclark/postcss-simple-mixin/README.md

 }
 ```

-Some guidelines to obey (violations should throw errors):
+Some including guidelines to obey (violations should throw errors):
 - Includes must *not* occur at the root level.
 They must occur inside a rule set.
 - Mixins must be defined *before* they are included.

 ### Plug it in to PostCSS

 Plug it in just like any other PostCSS plugin.
 There are no frills and no options, so integration should be straightforward.
-For example:
+For example (as a node script):

 ```js
 var fs = require('fs');